 The study will go beyond identifying women community leader solutions, to also seek the views of three other stakeholder groups on what they perceive to be the needs of women living within informal urban settlements.
 We will engage government officials, technologists, and international development partners, to ask them what they believe women need.

 While the views of diverse stakeholders have been documented in various ways throughout the years, what has not been done is to bring these views together.
 The value in doing so is that we will, for the first time, have the ability to identify potential gaps and mismatches in what is affirmed as women’s needs by the women themselves with the beliefs and actions of outside experts seeking to serve those needs.
 It follows that, if there is a mismatch between reality and perception, we hold little chance of developing technologies that meet, solve, and eradicate needs and are actually useful in bringing us closer to agency and equality.

-The study will be undertaken across four locations in four different regions: Asia Pacific, Latin America, West Africa, and Middle East Northern Africa.
+Foreseen across three additional locations to scale to four different regions: West Africa, Middle East Northern Africa, and Asia Pacific.
 The precise locations will be determined with partners.
 Standardized and previously vetted questionnaires will be administered to the interviewees across all sites, allowing for comparison of findings.

 Through this work we hope to create a proactive agenda across the Global South to create the technology that ensures no one is left behind, and that we all thrive.
 Research agendas conceived during a time of unparalleled acceleration leverage technology’s full power to positively transform lives at scale.
 Feminist AI that embraces principles of dismantling bias, intersectionality, accountability, and inclusive, responsible, transparent use of power in social systems and algorithms are brought to bear in research designed to understand complex, multidimensional inequality and exclusion systems, and is designed to be actionable and correct for bias - not only mitigate historic exclusion.